-8.1 ERECTION PROCEDURE
+8.1 Erection Procedure

-- 1. The individual components have a distinctive top and bottom orientation, which must be maintained in order for the coring to be aligned.
+1. The individual components have a distinctive top and bottom orientation, which must be maintained in order for the coring to be aligned.
 Typically on flat cut walls, the top of the first coring hole is 37 mm (1-1/2") from the top of the wall.
-During erection the top of the components must be identified to ensure that all coring is aligned within 10 mm (3/8"). - 2.
-The individual components are erected sequentially by two workmen, one working on the ground and one working on a scaffold or man-lift.
-The first panel is placed on the foundation and each subsequent component is lifted to the top with the connector leg of the component is aligned with the grooves of the adjacent component and slid to the bottom.
+During erection the top of the components must be identified to ensure that all coring is aligned within 10 mm (3/8").

+2. The individual components are erected sequentially by two workmen, one working on the ground and one working on a scaffold or man-lift.
+The panels are placed on the foundations and the box connectors are lifted to the top of the panels.
+The box connector legs are aligned with the grooves in the panels and the box connectors are slid down to the bottom of the panels.

-3. The installation of the last component between two parts of a wall can be made easier by lifting one of the adjacent components, approximately 900 mm (3').
+3. Typically, a box connector is guided 100 mm (4") onto the top of a panel.
+Then, both the box connector and panel are lifted together to connect the legs at the other side of the box connector into the grooves of the panel that was erected previously.
+The box connector is slid down between the existing panel and the new panel.
+The new panel is held 25 mm (1") above the foundation as the box connector is lowered into place.
+4. The installation of the last component between two parts of a wall can be made easier by lifting one of the adjacent components, approximately 900 mm (3').
 One side of the last component is slid onto the lifted component and the other side of the last component is connected to the wall by pulling or pushing on the end of the last component.
 Then, the last component and the adjacent component are slid down to the foundations.

-8.2 ERECTION SEQUENCE
+8.2 Erection Sequence

-1. Erection is started at a corner or a T-intersection with several components installed as per diagram 8.2a
+1. Erection is started with a box connector at a corner or a T-intersection and the two adjacent panels.
+The components are located on the foundation adjacent to the strapping.